Why invest into emerging markets?

 These developments need capital to finance their growth and development.
 For investors there is a significant opportunity to bridge emerging market demand for capital and the need for long-term investment returns.

 Our investment teams search the world looking to invest into governments, businesses, and management teams with the potential to deliver economic growth and market leading goods and services to ever wealthier and confident customers across the emerging markets.
-These growth fundamentals are different to many found within the mature developed markets, which offers opportunities to diversify the portfolio.
+These growth fundamentals are quite different to many found within the mature developed markets, which offers opportunities to diversify the portfolio.

 Emerging markets offer significant long-term potential for investors.
 However, as a result of their earlier stage development and smaller domestic capital markets they are often more volatile than the developed markets.
 While this can make investors nervous, it also brings opportunities to experienced active investment managers.
-Our investment teams all employ investment philosophies based on fundamentals that are executed through bottom-up stock or bond selection.
+Our investment teams all employ investment philosophies based on fundamentals that are executed through bottom-up stock selection.